groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-vCard File (.vcf) is a digital file format for storing contact information.
-The format is widely used for data interchange among popular information exchange applications.
+Represents a vCard File (.vcf), which is a digital file format for storing contact information.
+It is widely used for data interchange among popular information exchange applications.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/email/vcf